Choose the type of information you seek

 1.1.1 Type of transactions that are caught by the merger control rules?

-The Saudi merger control regime applies to “economic concentrations”.
+The Saudi merger control regime applies to “economic concentrations” bringing about a change of control.
 The definition is broad and covers almost every type of transaction resulting in a concentration.

 An economic concentration is created by full or partial transfer of ownership (including beneficial ownership) of an entity’s assets, rights, shares, interests or obligations to another entity operating in the Saudi market, whereby the acquirer obtains “dominance by way of merger, takeover, acquisition, or by way of combination of two or more managements into one joint management or any other means that lead to a state of economic concentration”.